UniTime/unitime-doc/instructor-survey.md

 ## Individual Course Requirements

 The list of courses is automatically pre-populated with the courses the instructor is already teaching (which could be the last year's assignments when used shortly after the roll forward of the academic session).
-This way, the instructor may also indicate that he/she will not teach the course next semester.
+This way, the instructor may also indicate that they will not teach the course next semester.

 Additional courses can be looked up.
 It is also possible to put multiple lines for the same course, e.g., if different requirements are needed for a lecture and a lab or if the instructor is teaching multiple lectures with different requirements.